 Virtual Reception Services

 While technically not software, a virtual receptionist can also help your serviced office hum.

 Wait, didn't we already cover this?
 No, while a visitor management system handles people in your reception area, a virtual receptionist will answer your phone calls.
 There are countless options in this marketplace, with popular options including Ruby if you want a human to a answer your calls and Grasshopper as an automated alternative.

 Some offerings are tailored to the unique needs of the shared workspace industry:

 - CloudAnswering by CloudVO.
 This service is integrated with WUN Systems.

 - For more traditional executive suites with a live receptionist that answers phones, consider Evo's HostedSuite software to ensure the right greeting every time

 As a whole, the coworking industry is booming.
 Yet we still see our fair share of shared workspaces close too.
 So if your goal is to operate a successful coworking space, we recommend scrapping the Excel spreadsheet and taking advantage of the specialized coworking software categories listed above.
-These tools will help you operate efficiently and focus on building a cohesive and loyal coworking community.
+These tools will help you operate efficiently.
+Personnel will be freed up from their laptops to focus on building a cohesive and loyal coworking community.